szoftveres/RF_Microwave/LNA_design/cascode/README.md

 ## Adapting for 2.4GHz

-At 2.4GHz these transistors begin showing their limitations in the form of reduced gain and increased noise figure:
+At 2.4GHz these transistors begin to show their limitations in the form of reduced gain and increased noise figure:

 ![lna2g4](lna2g4.png)